ynov-lyon-mobilite-20-21/node-api/API-doc.md

 Errors:
 - If no account for these credentials : 400 Bad Request 'NO_USER'
-- If user isn't active : 403 Forbidden 'USER_INACTIVE'
+- If currentUser isn't active : 403 Forbidden 'USER_INACTIVE'
 - If bad credentials : 401 Unauthorized 'BAD_CREDENTIALS'